 Please direct questions to Dana Jansma, Senior Associate Dean of Students, Student Development Office, 269.337.7209, email@example.com.

-- Provide documentation (details about documentation are on the accommodation form) and any recommendations about necessary accommodations that are included.
-If the assessment does not provide the necessary information with which to determine accommodations or if the assessment is more than three years old, the Senior Associate Dean of Students may ask the student for additional assessment.
+- Provide documentation (guidelines for documentation are on the accommodation form) and any recommendations about necessary accommodations that are included.
+If the assessment does not provide the necessary information with which to determine accommodations, the Senior Associate Dean of Students may ask the student for additional assessment.
 IEP and 504 Plans from high school are not considered as documentation for college accommodations.
+However, they may be included as supplemental documentation.

 - The Senior Associate Dean of Students will communicate in writing to the student the approved accommodations.

-- Each quarter, the Senior Associate Dean of Students will send a letter about the disability and accommodations to the faculty of courses in which the student is registered unless the student requests that this step not be taken.
+- Each quarter, the Senior Associate Dean of Students will email a letter about the disability and accommodations to the faculty of courses in which the student is registered (copied to the student and their academic advisor) unless the student requests that this step not be taken.
 It is the responsibility of the student to communicate with their faculty when they need to utilize their approved accommodations.

-- If the accommodations do not seem to be working, the student should contact the Senior Associate Dean of Students and they will work together to discover why the accommodations are not working and to develop additional or different accommodations if that becomes necessary.
+- If the accommodations do not seem to be working or modification need to be considered, the student should contact the Senior Associate Dean of Students and they will work together to discover why the accommodations are not working and to develop additional or different accommodations if that becomes necessary.